 College Admissions Secrets

-Acceptance rates to the nation’s top universities are plunging—to 8, 7, even 6%.
-Yet, four out of five of my students are accepted to their dream schools each year.
+Acceptance rates to the nation’s top universities are plunging—to 6, 5, even 4%.
+Yet, a majority of our students are accepted to their dream schools each year.
 What’s their secret?
-They work with me to avoid these 10 mistakes:
+They work with us to avoid these 10 mistakes:

 Wasting their summer: It's hard to know which summer programs are "pay to play" (welcoming any student willing to pay $$$) versus prestigious.
 And, with the pandemic cancelling many opportunities, it's incredibly difficult to find a program or internship whose doors are still open.
 I help students find prestigious internships, conduct research at top universities, and take stand-out (and free!) online courses, obtaining experience that top colleges love to see.

 Picking competitive majors: Universities have higher standards for applicants to certain majors.
 I use hidden data regarding top universities’ most and least popular majors to help my students edge out their competition (while staying true to their academic interests and studying exactly what they wish to study in college).

 Receiving generic letters of recommendation: With 500:1 student-to-counselor ratios at some public schools, I've seen some college counselors decline to write letters of recommendation for certain students because they don't know them well enough.
 And with classes online due to the pandemic, many students fail to develop rapport with their teachers.
 Tell your recommenders how their class transformed your learning, how you contributed to class dynamics, and how you left a legacy at your high school.
 With that information, they’ll paint a 3D picture of the value you offer universities.

 Writing about what they do and not who they are: Your essay shouldn’t regurgitate your activities and achievements—it should be about how you think, feel, or view the world differently as a result of your experiences.
 I love to write, and I love to help my students write; together, we brainstorm essays so students write refreshingly reflective, original, and authentic essays.